Recollections: A Long Walk

 It was thus I became known as David Allan.

-A few days later, my parents were faced with the task of presenting me to my father’s mother, a strong woman and a traditionalist.
+A few days later, my parents were faced with the task of presenting me to my father’s mother, a traditionalist.

 “What did you name him?”